ainsleydev/website/content/work/oaktuition/index.md

 Custom Fields) enabling Oak Tuition to freely change and edit the content of their new site.
 [GSAP](https://greensock.com/gsap/) was used to create a wide variety of animations for the homepage.
 Layer masks were used with the hero illustration so that it would appear tha the tree to grow out of the ground.
 A loop was then used to animate the girl swinging from the branch.
-This added a huge depth of interaction to the site, added with combination of scroll animations, it made for
+This a great deal interaction to the site, added with combination of scroll animations, it made for a fun and friendly website.
+TODO Steph, does this last bit need to be changed>

 ## Results
 - 92% increase in traffic
-- Over 100 conversions since going live.
+- Over 200 conversions

 ## Testimonial
 Ainsley is fantastic.
 Makes the whole process of web development through his support and expertise.
 Highly recommend and